 Most of the project partners apply software tools, technologies and protocols which comply to the FAIR principles and/or facilitate FAIR use of data.
 The use of WWW for various applications of the project documents this approach.
-Additional effort will be required at least for the following tasks:
+Within the project the following effort is foreseen in order to ensure specifically the compliance to the FAIR principles of the ULTIMATE outputs: